openshift-virtualization/wasp-agent/docs/configuration.md

 # Configuring higher workload density

-You can configure a higher VM workload densityin your cluster by over-committing memory resources (RAM).
+You can configure a higher VM workload density in your cluster by over-committing memory resources (RAM).

 While over-committed memory can lead to a higher workload density, at